Virola self-hosted server installation on Windows

 Specify your host, port and the path to the database directory in the respective fields

-- Listen host - the IP you've chosen for the Virola server
+- Listen host - the IP you've chosen for the Virola server (learn more about this)

 - Port - the port you've chosen for the Virola server